Trump says he pardoned founder of Silk Road criminal marketplace

 “Ulbricht went from hiding his cybercrime identity to becoming the face of cybercrime and as today’s sentence proves, no one is above the law,” Bharara said.

 The Southern District of New York declined to comment on the pardon.
-CNN has reached out to Bharara.
+Bharara also declined to comment.

 The-CNN-Wire